 Securities in this section must have a short-term rating of "A-1" or the equivalent or better by an NRSRO or a long-term rating in the category of "A" or the equivalent or better by an NRSRO.
-No more than 5% percent of the City's total portfolio shall be invested in any one municipal issuer, and the aggregate investment in municipal bonds shall not exceed 20% percent of the City's total portfolio.
+No more than 5 percent of the City's total portfolio shall be invested in any one municipal issuer, and the aggregate investment in municipal bonds shall not exceed 20 percent of the City's total portfolio.
 The maximum maturity shall not exceed five years.

-- P.N.
-Negotiable certificates of deposit or deposit notes issued by a nationally- or state-chartered bank, a savings association or a federal association (as defined by Section 5102 of the Financial Code), a state or federal credit union, or by a federally-licensed or by a state-licensed branch of a foreign bank.
+N. Negotiable certificates of deposit or deposit notes issued by a nationally- or state-chartered bank, a savings association or a federal association (as defined by Section 5102 of the Financial Code), a state or federal credit union, or by a federally-licensed or by a state-licensed branch of a foreign bank.
 Eligible negotiable certificates of deposit in amounts up to the FDIC insured limit do not require any credit ratings.
-Amounts above the FDIC insured limit must be issued by institutions which shall be have long-term obligations rated in a rating category of "A" for long-termor its equivalent or better by at least one NRSRO, or have short-term obligations rated "A-1" for short term, theiror its equivalent, or higher by an NRSRO.
-No more than 5% percent of the City's total portfolio shall be invested in the negotiable certificates of deposit of any one issuer, and the aggregate investment in negotiable certificates of deposit shall not exceed 30% percent of the City's total portfolio.
-The maximum maturity shall not exceed five years. - Q.O.
-United States dollar denominated senior unsecured unsubordinated obligations issued or unconditionally guaranteed by the International Bank for Reconstruction and Development, International Finance Corporation, or Inter-American Development Bank, with a maximum remaining maturity of five years or less, and eligible for purchase and sale within the United States.
-Investments under this subdivision shall be rated in a rating category of "AA" or its equivalent or better by an NRSRO and shall not exceed 10-30 percent of the agency's-City's moneys that may be invested pursuant to this section.
-No more than 10 percent of the portfolio may be invested in one single issuer.
+Amounts above the FDIC insured limit must be issued by institutions which have long-term obligations rated in a rating category of "A" or its equivalent or better by at least one NRSRO, or have short-term obligations rated "A-1" or its equivalent, or higher by an NRSRO.
+No more than 5 percent of the City's total portfolio shall be invested in the negotiable certificates of deposit of any one issuer, and the aggregate investment in negotiable certificates of deposit shall not exceed 30 percent of the City's total portfolio.
+The maximum maturity shall not exceed five years.

+- O. United States dollar denominated senior unsecured unsubordinated obligations issued or unconditionally guaranteed by the International Bank for Reconstruction and Development, International Finance Corporation, or Inter-American Development Bank, with a maximum remaining maturity of five years or less, and eligible for purchase and sale within the United States.
+Investments under this subdivision shall be rated in a rating category of "AA" or its equivalent or better by an NRSRO and shall not exceed 30 percent of the City's moneys that may be invested pursuant to this section.
+No more than 10 percent of the portfolio may be invested in one single issuer. - P. Collateralized bank deposits that are the City's deposits with financial institutions.
+Bank deposits will be collateralized with pledged securities per California Government Code, Section 53651.
+There are no limits on the dollar amount or percentage that the City may invest in collateralized bank deposits.